Historic Ridgewood.....Rich in History

-The original farmhouse at 140 19th St. NW was built in 1890 and was home to John Lehman, superintendent of Canton schools at the turn of the century.
-The Belden family enjoyed this historic home for many years to follow.
-It is the only property standing today that predated the Leonard Agency's development of the Ridgewood Allotment starting in 1918.
+The original farmhouse at 140 19th Street, NW, was built in 1890 and was the home of John Lehman, superintendent of Canton City Schools at the turn of the century.
+The Belden family enjoyed this historic home for many years after.
+It is the only property standing today that predated the Leonard Development Agency's establishment of the Ridgewood Allotment, which started in 1918.
 Between 1919 and 1930, 185 homes were constructed by the Leonard Development Agency.

 Many of the primary architects continued to build custom homes through 1999 when the last Ridgewood home was built.
-Most of these 105 homes of Ridgewood built after 1930 were highly individualized, showcasing many of the most recent architectural designs of the times.
+Most of these 105 homes of Ridgewood that were built after 1920 were highly individualized, showcasing many of the most recent architectural designs of the times.

 Barbara Fawcett Schreiber is one of Historic Ridgewood's most notable residents.
 In May of 1998, she wrote an article for the neighborhood newsletter, describing life in Ridgewood's early years.
 This is Barbara's story....